plmercereau/chat-dbt/ROADMAP.md

 # Roadmap

--   Complete the readme file:
+-   Complete the readme file
-    -   explanation
-    -   limitations
-        -   security
-        -   access to DB data
-        -   other databases
-        -   Link to roadmap, and contribute

-## To be planned

 -   Vitests
 -   Implement the options into the web interface
     -   confirm